Hi, I’m Guy and I’m a wedding photographer covering the whole of the UK!

 Newbridge Memo, High Street, Newbridge.
 NP11 4FH.

 Celynen Collieries Institute & Memorial Hall (more fondly known as Newbridge Memo) are actually two buildings opened in the early 20th century.
 The art deco ballroom can comfortably seat up to 150 people while the function room will hold up to 80.
 Newbridge Memo seems very community focussed and is very keen to get local people involved in it’s various projects and events.
-This would make it a perfect venue for couples getting married near Newbridge (or located anywhere in the Caerphilly County Borough) with a local interest.
+This would make it a perfect venue for couples getting married near Newbridge (or located anywhere in Caerphilly County) with a local interest.
 Wedding photography is encouraged at events in Newbridge Memo.

 Shappelles (New Cottage Dance Centre), The Bridge, Ystrad Mynach, Hengoed.
 CF82 7ED.